 Simple Sustainable Living Tips

-Below there are 35 simple sustainable living swaps you can make today.
-There can be a lot of pressure to be perfectly eco-friendly, but it’s better to start somewhere, than be put off by the daunting task of living 100% zero waste.
+Below there are 35 simple sustainable living swaps you can start making today.
+There can be a lot of pressure to be perfectly eco-friendly, but it’s better to start somewhere, than be put off by the daunting task of living 100% zero waste from day one.

 - Wrap leftovers and seal bowls in the fridge with beeswax wraps or reusable alternatives, such as silicone stretch lids, instead of cling film